Leovilhena/facebook-NLP-chat-bot/README.md

-# Welcome to Facebbok Chat Bot!
+# Welcome to Facebook Chat Bot!
 The goal of this project is to create an emotional Facebook Messenger chat bot.
 Depending on whether the user sends it a positive or negative message, it will gradually get happier or sadder, which will determine its responses.
 All the responses are generic and simply visualise the mood of the bot.